United allegedly flew an unsafe plane 23 times

-United is in hot water again, this time for an allegedly unsafe plane.
+United is in hot water again, this time for flying an allegedly unsafe plane.

 The Federal Aviation Administration on Tuesday proposed a $435,000 fine against United Airlines (UAL) for purportedly operating an airplane "that was not in airworthy condition."